Eisenmonoxid/S6Patcher/README.md

 - The option "Download and Install Bugfix Mod" will download the zip compressed folder `Modfiles.zip` from the repository directory `/Source/Resources/Gamefiles` and extract it into the `modloader` folder.

+---
 ## Linux Support
 The S6Patcher is developed using .NET Framework 4.8 with C# 7.3 and WinForms.
-Linux support has been tested using [Mono](https://www.mono-project.com/download/stable/).
+Linux is supported using [Mono](https://www.mono-project.com/download/stable/).
+It is recommended to install `mono-complete` to ensure that all necessary libraries are available.
 [libgdiplus](https://www.mono-project.com/docs/gui/libgdiplus/) may also be needed to run the application on your Linux distribution.
 On Linux, you will need to provide the path to the `Options.ini` file, as the application cannot find it automatically.
 Make sure that the file was not moved manually to another folder beforehand.